peterhinch/micropython-epaper/README.md

 # Fonts

 Fonts can be handled in two ways.
 The first employs binary font files located on any accessible drive including the flash device on the display.
-The second involves creating a Python script which includes the font data and implementing this as frozen bytecode.
+The second involves creating a Python script which includes the font data and implementing this as persistent bytecode.
 The font then resides on the Pyboard in flash memory as part of the firmware.
 These approaches are described below.

 ## Binary font files